-5. Service Members Civil Relief Act - a service member leasing an apartment before entering the military has the legal right under this act to terminate the lease under the following circumstances (50 U.S.C.A. § 3955):

-- A. At any time after the renter's entry into military service; or - B. The service member, while in military service, executes the lease and thereafter receives military orders for a permanent change of station outside of the continental United States or to deploy with a military unit for a period of not less than 90 days.

-The service member must provide the landlord written notice of termination of the lease and a copy of the military orders.
+A service member leasing an apartment before entering the military has the legal right under this act (19) to break the lease under the following circumstances: a) at any time after the renter's entry into military service; b) the service member, while in military service, executes the lease and thereafter receives military orders for a permanent change of station or to deploy with a military unit for a period of not less than 90 days; c) the service member, while in military service, executes the lease and thereafter receives military orders for a permanent change of station outside of the continental United States or to deploy with a military unit for a period of not less than 180 days.
+The service member must provide the landlord with written notice of termination of the lease and a copy of the military orders.
 Notice of termination of the lease must be provided in advance.
 Termination of the lease is effective on the last day of the month following the month in which the notice is delivered.
 The service member will incur no further monetary responsibility after providing the landlord with the proper notices.
-The landlord is required to return the security deposit in accordance with the applicable Security Deposit Law (N.J.S.A.
-46:8-26).
+The landlord is required to return the security deposit in accordance with the applicable law.

-Moreover, if the rent does not exceed \$3,991.90 per month, eviction actions may be stayed by the courts for three (3) months unless the court finds that the tenant's ability to pay rent is not materially affected by reason of the military service.
-This amount is current as of 2020 and increases each year in accordance with the CPI component for housing.
+Moreover, if the rent does not exceed \$2,400 per month, (this amount will increase each year in accordance with the CPI component for housing), eviction actions may be stayed by the courts for three (3) months unless the court finds that the tenant's ability to pay rent is not materially affected by reason of the military service.

-For further information about the act including specific notice requirements and time frames, military personnel can contact the Legal Assistance Section of Fort Dix and McGuire Air Force Base at (609) 754-2010 or the Reserve Office of Fort Monmouth Legal Services at (732) 532-4371.
+For further information about the Act including specific notice requirements and time frames, military personnel can contact the Legal Assistance Section of Fort Dix at (609) 562-3043 McGuire Air Force Base at (609) 754-4601 or the Reserve Office of Fort Monmouth, Legal Services at (732) 532-4371.